Break a Lag: Triple Exponential Moving Average for Enhanced Optimization: Results

-\paragraph{Robustness across datasets, architectures, and weight initializations.} The above results in Tables \ref{table1}-\ref{table4} and Figure \ref{OptimizersCompare} shows that for 87.5\% of the architectures, FAME outperforms all optimizers we compared with, and comparable for the remaining cases, thus establishing its high robustness within and across datasets.
-Furthermore, FAME demonstrates lower standard deviation across different weight initializations.
+Tables \ref{table1}-\ref{table4} show that for 87.16\% of the models, FAME outperforms all the other optimizers examined in this study, and its performance is comparable with those of the other optimizers for the remaining 12.9\% cases.
+Thus, its high robustness within and across datasets was established.
+Furthermore, FAME demonstrated a lower standard deviation across the different weight initializations.

-\subsection{Ablation Study}
+\subsection{\textbf{Ablation Study}}